libbyschuknight/tid_til/prof_dev_notes/test_driven_rails.md

 - focusing on the business values
 - making sure the code is easy to modify, extend, add functionally
 - design perspective - easy to modify or extend

+## 1. Setting Up the App & Initial Test
+Build a todo app
+`rails new todos -T`, `-T` skips test unit

+run `rake` to run specs

+? what is the difference between the different ways to run tests??

+Capybara - feature and scenario ==  describe and it